-Our yarn arriving from the U.S.A. is loaded onto knitting machines and turned into rolls of fabric.
-Then the fabric gets rinsed, dyed and stabilized in our dye jets.
+Arriving from the U.S., our yarn is loaded onto knitting machines and turned into rolls of fabric.
+The fabric then gets rinsed, dyed and stabilized in our dye jets.
 The fabric is dried and compressed to the right density.
-Finally, the fabric is cut using small robots or cookie-cutters that creates the different parts of the garment that will then be sewn together.
+Finally, the fabric is cut using small robots, or cookie-cutters, which create the different parts of our garments that will be sewn together.

 Explore our process

 Good to know